CodeGlassDotIO/Docs/_docs/Legal/EULA/ProSubscriptionAgreement.md

 (B) You may not:

-(i) allow the same Subscription to be used concurrently by another user apart from yourself;
+(i) allow the same Subscription to be used concurrently by another user apart from yourself and by more than one (1) Machine;

 (ii) rent, lease, reproduce, modify, adapt, create derivative works of, distribute, sell, or transfer the Product;